NVIDIA/deepops/workloads/jenkins/README.md

 ## Jenkinsfile

-This is the original Jenkinsfile that runs everytime a PR is created.
+This is the original Jenkinsfile that runs every time a PR is created.
 It does a quick test to verify:

 * K8S deploys
 * Slurm Deploys